 Salt has been divided primarily into 4 basic types i.e. table salt, sea salt, kosher salt and rock salt.
 The first three types are food grade salt which as per FDA should contain at least 97.5% Nacl and 2.5% trace minerals:

-E.g. iodine when added to salt it is called iodized salt which is used to cure thyroid gland dysfunction called goiter.
+E.g. iodine when added to salt it is called iodized salt which is used to cure thyroid gland dysfunction called goitre.
 Deficiency of iodine especially in children leads to a lowered production of thyroxin hormone from the thyroid gland called as hypothyroidism.
-To get sufficient iodine, thyroid gland starts increasing in size called as goiter.
+To get sufficient iodine, thyroid gland starts increasing in size called as goitre.
 Iodine deficiency can also lead to mental retardation.

 When iron is added along with iodine to salt, it is called double fortified salt for treating iron deficiency anaemia.
 Sometimes folic acid is also added to salt, which is especially beneficial for pregnant women to prevent neural tube defects and anaemia.